Sudhansh6/Stock-Analysis/README.md

 We can invest in any of the following asset classes :
 1. Fixed income instruments
+> These are investable instruments with very limited risk to the principle and the return is paid as an interest to the investor based on the particular fixed-income instrument.At the end of the term of deposit, (also known as maturity period) the capital is returned to the investor.
+Bonds and Fixed Deposits are Fixed income instruments.
+Interest varies around 8% to 11%.

 2. Equity
+> Investment in Equities involves buying shares of publicly listed companies.
+The shares are traded both on the Bombay Stock Exchange (BSE), and the National Stock Exchange (NSE).
+There is no capital guarantee here.
+The returns are higher and tax is also low.

 3. Real estate
+> Real Estate Investment involves transacting (buying and selling) commercial and non-commercial land.
+Typical examples would include transacting in sites, apartments and commercial buildings.
+There are two sources of income from real estate investments namely – Rental income, and Capital appreciation of the investment amount.

+> The transaction procedure can be quite complex involving legal verification of documents.
+The cash outlay in real estate investment is usually quite large.

 4. Commodities (precious metals)
+> Investments in gold and silver are considered one of the most popular investment avenues.
+Gold and silver over a long-term period have appreciated in value.
+Investments in these metals have yielded a CAGR return of approximately 8% over the last 20 years.
+There are several ways to invest in gold and silver.
+One can choose to invest in the form of jewelry or Exchange Traded Funds (ETF).

+Investments optimally should have a strong mix of all asset classes.
+It is smart to diversify your investment among the various asset classes.
+The technique of allocating money across assets classes is termed as ‘Asset Allocation’.

++ Higher the risk, higher the return.
+Lower the risk, lower is the return.
++ Principal amount is protected in fixed income investments and is relatively less risky.
+However, you have the risk of losing money when you adjust the return for inflation.
++ Investment in Equities is known to beat inflation and has generated returns close to 14-15% in the past.
+However, equity investments can be risky
++ Real Estate investment requires a large outlay of cash and cannot be done with smaller amounts. *Liquidity* is another issue with real estate investment – you cannot buy or sell whenever you want.
+You always have to wait for the right time and the right buyer or seller to transact with you.
++ Gold and silver are known to be a relatively safer but the historical return on such investment has not been very encouraging.

 # Trading Stocks